-Property, plant and equipment are stated at cost and are depreciated using the straight-line method over the estimated useful lives of the respective assets which are three to fifteen years for machinery and equipment.
-Leasehold improvements are amortized over the term of the respective lease or the estimated useful life of improvements whichever is shorter.
+Property, plant and equipment are stated at cost and depreciated using the straight-line method over the estimated useful lives of the respective assets which are three to fifteen years for machinery and equipment.

 Expenditures for repairs and maintenance are charged to expense as incurred.
 The costs of major renewals and betterments are capitalized.
 The cost and related accumulated depreciation of property, plant and equipment are removed from the accounts upon retirement or other disposition and any resulting gain or loss is reflected in operations.